-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan. ([count] of 7500 maximum characters used) The instructional program is designed to offer the greatest possible flexibility in meeting the educational needs of a diverse student population.
-While preparing students with a solid foundation of basic skills in traditional academic courses, the curriculum offers opportunities for students to extend their abilities with considerable depth and breadth.
-The curriculum is designed not only to address what students do in the learning situation but also with what they will learn and be able to do as a consequence of it.
-Individual needs are recognized by the fact that almost 160 different courses are offreed.
-Both schools boasts an outstanding instructional staff who are committed to helping each student toward the goal of reaching his or her maximum potential.
-Many of the staff have gained state and national recognition for contributions they have made to their profession.
+The instructional program is designed to offer the greatest possible flexibility in meeting the educational needs of a diverse student population.
+While preparing students with a solid foundation traditional academic courses, the curriculum offers opportunities for students to extend their abilities with considerable depth and breadth.
+The curriculum is designed not only to address what learning situation but also with what they will learn and be able to do as a consequence of it.
+Individual needs are recognized by the fact that almost 160 different courses are offered.
+Both scl outstanding instructional staff who are committed to helping each student toward the goal of reaching his or her maximum potential.
+Many of the staff have gained state and national recognitithey have made to their profession.
 Through this variety, the student is able to gain a strong basic academic background as well as a broad learning experience in fields of special interest.
-The student's are also served by extensive student activities and interests of the student so of the student as and interests of the student and relearned as structured and personal nurses.
-The unique needs and interests of the student a relearned by extensive student activities and athletic programs, which not only provide an opportunity for each student to become involved in the life of the school, but also develop within the student a desire to archive excellence. desire to achieve excellence
+The student's instructional and personal needs are supplemented by a student services staff that includes counselors, social workers, school psychologists, and school nurses.
+The unique need the students are also served by extensive student activities and athletic programs, which not only provide an opportunity for each student to become involved in the life of the school, but also

-2. List and describe the measures the district takes to use and create the identification criteria for students at risk of failure.\Include criteria for low-income, EL, special education, neglected, and delinquent as applicable to the district.
+2. List and describe the measures the district takes to use and create the identification criteria for students at risk of failure.
+Include criteria for low-income, E education, neglected, and delinquent as applicable to the district.
 [2]

-For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs

-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.